larylc/More-Chess-Webscraped-Data/README.md

 ## Sources

-You can visit the ["Grandmaster B-Days and B-Dates" project](https://larylc.github.io/chess_birthday_project/) for the original birthplace and city of birth sources.
+You can visit the [Grandmaster B-Days and B-Dates project](https://larylc.github.io/chess_birthday_project/) for the original birthplace and city of birth sources.

 The geographic data was gathered from two main sources Google and the Simplemaps website.